TatraDev/pipertool/Readme.rst

 # TODO: add useful installation links, code coverage and test from CICD

 **Piper** is an **open-source** platform for data science and machine learning prototyping.
+Concentrate only on your goals.
 Key features:

 #.
-Simple **context-based** experience.
+Simple **python contexts** experience.
 Helps to create and deploy pipelines.
 Does not depend on any proprietary online services.

 #.
 Connect each module into a **pipeline**.
 Run it via docker or virtual environment.
-Then build whole infrastructure by using venv, Docker or Cloud.
+Then build whole **infrastructure** by using venv, Docker or Cloud.

 #.
 Decreases routine and repetitive tasks.
 Speed up process **from idea to production**.